 Initially designed for “Fire Emblem: Thracia 776” however never used in the game or programmed to have functions, the master seals have created extensive use since “The Sacred Stones.”
 In many iterations, a master seal allows players to advance their basic classes into more remarkable versions.

 A few classes are excluded from this impact, like the Ruler class.
-Where to get Iron Ingots in Fire Emblem Engage
+Where to get Iron Ingots in Fire Emblem Engage In certain games, it’s the best way to change character classes.
+In others, it’s a more strong technique for changing classes because of a lack of class restrictions or level requirements.

 How to Use a Master Seal in Fire Emblem Engage